Patagonia-2022@AtleTrodal (1)

 Tooth brush, tooth paste, small towel, ear plugs, wet wipes, biodegradable soap, etc.

-Toilet paper, antibac and waste bags for the paper.
+Toilet paper, antibac, and waste bags for the paper.
+Remember leave no trace.

 You should be able to bring 2-3 litres of water.